China leader calls for ‘anti-separatism efforts’ in Tibet

 - With no place to run, people in Hawaii brace for hurricane WATCH

+The tactics in Tibet are largely aimed at reducing the influence of the region’s spiritual leader, the Dalai Lama, who lives in exile in India.
+China claims Tibet has been part of its territory for more than seven centuries and regards the Dalai Lama as a dangerous separatist.

+Many Tibetans insist they were essentially independent for much of that time.

-Wang echoed Beijing’s calls for the sinicization of religion, shorthand for adherence to the dictates of the officially atheist party.
+Wang has broad responsibility for religious policy as head of the government’s top political advisory body.
+In his comments Sunday, he also echoed Beijing’s calls for the sinicization of religion, shorthand for adherence to the dictates of the officially atheist party.

+Among recent tightening security measures in Tibet, students were required to sign agreements to “not take part in any form of religious activity” during the summer school holidays.

+Young Tibetan monks have also reportedly been forced to leave one of the biggest monasteries in a Tibetan region of western China as part of a drive to replace monastic life with secular education.